mikkojarvinen/UWD/README.md

 For example, without it's HSA app, Wawes MaxxAudio driver cannot operate computer's 3.5mm headphone jack rendering the connector completely unusable.
 If first user logon has already happened, delete operations will not happen.

-It is questonable if Microsoft is ever going to fix this.
-In the meantime, we just need to survive.

 To reproduce this bug, you'll need a computer which has at least one device with UWD driver.
 Most likely any modern laptop will do the job.
-1. Install Windows from unmodified .iso image
+1. Install Windows (versios 1809-1909) from unmodified .iso image
 2. Give Windows internet connection but do not finish OOBE or sign in
 3. Let Windows discover devices and find drivers for them from WU (Shift+F10, devmgmt.msc, see devices being detected)
 4. Let UWD driver(s) to download and install HSA from Microsoft Store (Shift+F10, regedit.exe, see HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\DeviceSetup\InstalledPfns)